ChantalShepherd/zen-flow/Notes/README.md

 ### style.css
 https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2F8000-chantalshepherd-zenflow-ptk8914ze36.ws-eu110.gitpod.io%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en
-#### Result: 3 errors.
-Value of bold is not an option displayed in 3 places.
+#### Result: 0 errors.

 **Bugs**
-There were a few bugs but these 3 were the most tricky.
+There were a few bugs but these 3 were the most tricky.I still have a few errors which i couldnt seem to solve on each page but there was bugs before from 15 errors and i managed to get it down to below 10.

 CSS code displayed in main section.
 -Moved data out of main element.
 Output corrected.